MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/technical-details.md

 ## Version information

-Both the schema definition files (\*.cdm.json) and the entity manifest files (\*.manifest.cdm.json) start with a reference to the JSON schema document that will validate the content of these files and the version number of the object model for Common Data Model (and JSON schema) that validates, loads, and
+Both the schema definition files (\*.cdm.json) and the folder manifest files (\*.manifest.cdm.json) start with a reference to the JSON schema document that will validate the content of these files and the version number of the object model for Common Data Model (and JSON schema) that validates, loads, and